patfiaux/CRSsim/README.md

                                    before_2 = example.counts$before_repl2)
 ```

-In the case above, `inputGuideDistr` look like the following:
+In the case above, `inputGuideDistr` looks like the following:

 | before_1	| before_2 |
 |----------|----------|